Shadiasanm/-klaus-qa-dbt/README.md

 - `models/`: Contains all dbt models (one per entity/table).
 - `models/schema.yml`: Descriptions and tests for each model.
+- `analysis/solutions.sql`: SQL solutions for the technical tasks required.
 - `dbt_project.yml`: dbt project configuration.

 ## How to use